EU UK Referendum: FAQs - Citizenship, Passports & residency entitlements

 What is the position now for Irish citizens in the UK and of British citizens in Ireland?

 The Common Travel Area allows Irish and British citizens to move freely and reside in either jurisdiction.
 They also enjoy associated rights and entitlements.
 The Government of Ireland and the UK Government have committed to maintaining the Common Travel Area in all circumstances.

 What is the size of the Irish community in Britain?

-According to 2011 Census for England and Wales and 2011 Census for Scotland, there are a total of 430,000 Irish-born people resident in Britain (407,000 in England and Wales; 23,000 in Scotland).
-Estimates vary as to how many second and later generation Irish people live in Britain.
+There are 430,000 Irish-born people resident in Britain.
+407,000 of these live in England and Wales and 23,000 live in Scotland.
+Estimates vary on how many second and later generation Irish people live in Britain.